Psychotherapist: Psychological Expert

 • Interpersonal therapy: IPT gives tools for managing conditions that involve difficulties in everyday interactions with other people.

-• Supportive psychotherapy: When emotional problems arise from environmental issues, like poverty, this form of therapy helps regulate emotions and provides coping mechanisms to treat challenges.
+• Supportive psychotherapy: When emotional problems arise from environmental issues, like poverty, this form of therapy helps control emotions and provides coping mechanisms to treat challenges.
 This form of therapy is popularly used with certain forms of stress disorder.

 When to see a psychotherapist